plaid/pattern/README.md

 ![Plaid Pattern client][client-img]

-This is a reference application demonstrating an end-to-end [Plaid][plaid] integration, focused on linking items and fetching transaction data.
+This is a sample Personal Finance Manager application demonstrating an end-to-end [Plaid][plaid] integration, focused on linking items and fetching transaction data.

 **This is not meant to be run as a production application.**